 “Long-Term Care Homes” are sometimes called nursing homes or homes for the aged.
 Long-term care homes are for people who require 24-hour nursing care or supervision.
 The Long-Term Care Homes Act, 2007 is the law for long-term care homes in Ontario.

-Applications for admission to long-term care homes are made through your local Community Care Access Centre (CCAC).
-You can find your local CCAC by calling 310-2222 toll-free from anywhere in Ontario or on the internet at: http://healthcareathome.ca/.
+Applications for admission to long-term care homes are made through your Local Health Integration Network (LHIN).
+You can find your local LHIN by calling 310-2222 toll-free from anywhere in Ontario or on the internet at: http://healthcareathome.ca/.

 You have the right to decide which long-term care homes you apply to, and you may apply to up to five homes at a time.
 You cannot be forced to go to a long-term care home without your consent.
 If you are not mentally capable, then your Substitute Decision-Maker will make the decision for you about admission into a long term care home.
-(For more information about Substitute Decision-Makers, see our Powers of Attorney for Personal Care section).
+(For more information about Substitute Decision-Makers, see Powers of Attorney for Personal Care in our Powers of Attorney and Wills section).

 You can find more information about Long-Term Care Homes at:

 - Every Resident: Bill of Rights for people who live in Ontario long-term care homes available from Community Legal Education Ontario (CLEO) on-line and in print: www.cleo.on.ca/en/publications/everyres.